RMI-PACTA/workflow.data.preparation/README.md

 ## Docker image for Azure Container Instance

-`Dockerfile.azure` is intended to be built and run as an Azure Container Instance.
+`Dockerfile.ACI` is intended to be built and run as an Azure Container Instance.

 Please note that this Dockerfile is intended to be built using [buildkit](https://docs.docker.com/build/buildkit/), since it relies on passing secrets.